ranpy13/go-start/README.md

 * `--http`
 * `--docker`
 * `--makefile`
+* tests/ - sure thing, on my radar

-But only if I actually need them.
+But only if I actually need them. _(read: only if I am not feeling lazy)_

 ---